 Day tours are $19 per adult, and night tours are $25.
 We took the last day tour, so we got to see the signs start to light up as we were leaving.
 It definitely looked like it would be gorgeous to see at night, too!

 I highly suggest making a reservation online beforehand since this is a popular place and tours book up quickly.
 There are also many awesome special events throughout the year.
-It is important to note that there are strict rules about photography, so make sure you read through them before your visit.
+It is important to note that there are strict rules about photography, so make sure you read through them before your visit to this great off-strip Vegas activity.

-Distance: ~20 minutes/15 miles.
-Some tour companies provide a shuttle.
+Distance from the Strip: ~20 minutes/15 miles.
+However, some tour companies provide a shuttle.

 Who knew that there were sand dunes right outside of the strip perfect for off-road adventures?
 Our experience with SunBuggy was the MOST FUN we have ever had in Las Vegas!
 Getting to drive dune buggies through the desert is such an adrenaline rush and something we highly suggest!